mikepierce/GNU-bc-Functions/README.md

   - Add `cubic` and `quartic` functions that prints the details of a cubic and quartic polynomial.
-  - Address issues withe the numerical integration `integrate` function:
+  - Address issues with the numerical integration `integrate` function:
     There must be a way to remove the need for the parameter `n`, Also, I'm concerned this function is inaccurate for large values of |b – a|.
   - Add a function that finds constructable algebraic approximations to real numbers. (see [this](https://mathoverflow.net/q/2861/64073)).